Jessika Gotti Goes Braless Under Sheer Robe

 “My gosh you are beautiful and your eyes are mesmerizing,” chimed in a fourth Instagram user.

-Some commenters, however, appeared to have been rendered speechless by the photo and instead, left a trail of emoji to express their admiration for the model.
+Some commenters, however, appeared to have been rendered speechless by the snap and, instead, left a trail of emoji to express their admiration.

 Jessika engaged with her dedicated followers by responding to some of the comments.

 This is far from the first time that the model has flaunted her amazing assets on social media.
-In fact, she has a tendency to post racy content that sometimes pushes the boundaries of Instagram’s community guidelines regarding nudity.
-Recently, she uploaded a picture, in which she wore a sheer black swimsuit.
+In fact, she has a tendency to share racy content that sometimes pushes the boundaries of Instagram’s community guidelines regarding nudity.
+Recently, she uploaded a picture in which she wore a sheer black swimsuit.
 That post has been liked over 7,000 times since it was shared.